Business Automation

 • Improved Job Satisfaction

 In general, intelligent automation can reduce transactional errors often committed by humans.
 In addition, companies can reduce the cycle time it takes to handle specific functions by a significant amount.
-That way, companies can better meet the needs of customers while improving business outcomes.
+Companies can better meet customers' needs while improving business outcomes.

-What Are Essential Components of Business Automation Software?
+What Are the Essential Components of Business Automation Software?

 A workflow engine (sometimes called a "business rules engine") is an application that runs with a business automation system and makes decisions automatically based on preset rules.
 These decisions usually involve transitioning to a specific path, task, or action in a workflow definition.
 For instance, companies can establish workflows that execute functions like assigning a task to someone or saving a document to a specific folder in a document management system.